qiruorong/qiruorong.github.io/index.md

 <!-- My research seeks to understand <b>how multiple brain regions encode information and communicate with one another to coordinate the processes that allow us to interact with—and learn about—the world and ourselves</b>.
 These processes include navigating our surroundings and gathering information to make everyday decisions, which together shape <b>nearly all</b> of our daily activities and ultimately shape <em>who we are</em>.
 Yet, we still understand <em>remarkably little</em> about the neural mechanisms underlying these <em>fundamental</em> cognitive processes and behaviors. -->

-Broadly, I view cognition as a computational process grounded in the basis of neurons and synapses, and I believe we can gain insights into these processes through models of neural networks.
-With the very recent development of large-scale neurophysiological recordings and connectome datasets, we now have unprecedented opportunities to investigate: <b><em>How do multiple brain regions interact to support cognition?</em></b>  To that end, my research has spanned three main directions:
+Broadly, I view sensation and motor function as a computational process grounded in the basis of neurons and synapses, and I believe we can gain insights into these processes through experiments and analysis on large-scale neurophysiological recordings.
+With the very recent development of multiple electrophysiology recording devices, we now have unprecedented opportunities to investigate: <b><em>How do multiple brain regions interact to support sensorimotor function in health and disease?</em></b>  To that end, my research has spanned three main directions:

 1. <b>Normative</b>: Developing biologically plausible models of interacting brain regions that perform brain-like computations, to uncover principles of neural coding and information flow that can be directly verified with neurophysiology experiments <a href="https://minzsiure.github.io/multiregion-brain-model/" target="_blank">[<b>Yi Xie</b>, Jaedong Hwang, Carlos Brody, David Tank, Ila Fiete; ICML 2025]</a>;